samjsnn/Cellular-Automaton-Transport-Network/README.md

 # Physarum-Polycephalum-Network-Simulation
 Physarum Polycephalum is a unicellular organism that exhibits swarm like intelligence in it's ability to form efficient food networks.
-The goal of this project is to demonstrate how interactions at a micro level lead to the emergence of complex emergent behaviours observed in real slime molds.
+The goal of this project is to demonstrate how interactions at a micro level lead to the complex emergent behaviours observed in real slime molds.

 ![gif4b](https://github.com/samjsnn/Physarum-Transport-Network/assets/106383967/42d7bdcf-e737-4ca0-853b-f51c92bf18d1)